The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.

 Wakefield Quay House B & B

-We spent part of our stay in Nelson at Wakefield Quay House, an intimate but luxurious B&B on Nelson’s seafront run by the charismatic Woodi.
+We spent part of our first stay in Nelson at Wakefield Quay House, an intimate but luxurious B&B on Nelson’s seafront run by the charismatic Woodi.
 There are just two rooms in the weatherboard colonial villa dating back to 1906.

 The sea views, happy hour drinks and nibbles, and breakfast are superb.